 Maintaining good habits is hard, and cleaning is no exception to this rule.
 Whether it’s because you’re busy, distracted, or you were never taught how to clean properly in the first place, it’s easy to make housekeeping mistakes (sometimes without even realizing it).
-Unfortunately, where cleaning is concerned, what you don’t know can hurt you: Many common cleaning errors make housekeeping a lot harder and more time-consuming than it has to be.
+Unfortunately, where cleaning is concerned, what you don’t know can hurt you.
+Many common cleaning errors make housekeeping a lot harder and more time-consuming than it has to be.
 In some cases, they can also endanger your health and reduce the lifespan of surfaces in your home.
-Don’t risk it: Check out the list of bad cleaning habits below to make sure you aren’t missing any essential steps or if you’d rather a home cleaning professional take care of it for you.
+Don’t risk it.
+Check out the list of bad cleaning habits below to ensure you stop doing them, or if you’d rather have a home cleaning professional take care of it.

 1. You don’t have a cleaning routine.

-The worst cleaning habit is not making cleaning a habit, period.
+The worst of all is not having a cleaning habit, period.
 Without a regular weekly cleaning schedule, it’s easy to let fatigue and distractions get in the way of staying tidy.

-According to the Globe and Mail, distraction accounts for a particularly large chunk of lost cleaning time: Though we don’t work significantly longer hours today than we did at the turn of millennium, the number of people who reported cleaning regularly, dropped from 41% in 1998 to 36% in 2010.
+According to the Globe and Mail, distraction accounts for a particularly large chunk of lost cleaning time.
+Though we don’t work significantly longer hours today than we did at the turn of the millennium, the number of people who reported cleaning regularly, dropped from 41% in 1998 to 36% in 2010.
 During that same period, internet usage increased dramatically.
-Hoarding experts like Jill Pollack, host of the TV show Consumed, see a correlation: “It’s not that we don’t have time [to clean].
+Hoarding experts like Jill Pollack, host of the TV show Consumed, see a correlation.
+“It’s not that we don’t have time [to clean].
 It’s just we are not prioritizing it.
-We are trawling the Internet, we’re on Facebook, we are spending hours in front of the TV.”
+We are trawling the Internet.
+We’re on Facebook.
+We are spending hours in front of the TV.”

-Of course, the longer we put cleaning off, the bigger the job becomes – until eventually, we really don’t have time to do it.
-To make sure this doesn’t happen, stay on top of the mess in your home by setting aside 15-20 minutes per day to clean.
+Of course, the longer we put cleaning off, the bigger the job becomes – until, eventually, we don’t have time to do it.
+Stay on top of the mess in your home by setting aside 15-20 minutes daily to clean.
 Put a “cleaning calendar” on the fridge that details which tasks will be completed on different days of the week so you don’t forget anything.

 2. You let clutter pile up.